terriblyuncreative/Scion-Character-Sheet/README.md

 SOLUTION
 The application records the character's traits, derives dice totals from those traits, and generates a result from that dice total for any given combination of traits without any physical dice needing to be rolled.

+HOW TO USE
+1. From the main page, select the "Test Tester" character.

+ROLLS (Default Tab)
+1. Under "Open Rolls" select an Attribute and a Skill from the appropriate dropdowns.
+2. Click "Roll".